0xcyborg/L3-Directory/README.md

 # 📧 Teachers' Email Directory

-A list of teacher contact emails for students at **University of Annaba**.
+A list of teacher contact emails for students at **University of Annaba**

 ---